 Why Companies Reach for a Fractional COO

 A fractional COO gives you the same muscle in a smaller dosage.
-Instead of 40 hours a week, you might get 10–20 hours.
+Instead of 40 hours a week, leaders often get 10-20 hours.
 Instead of employment overhead, you pay a retainer.
 Instead of trying to “grow into” the role, you buy exactly the level of operating leadership your business can use today.

 Common Pricing Models You’ll See